pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

-Sharding Starategy
+Sharding Strategy
 --------------
-FSDP sharding strategy by default is set to Zero3, where model parameters, gradinets and optimizer states get sharded over DDP ranks.
-In case you are interested to have Zero2 sharding strategy, where only model parameters and gradinets are sharded, FSDP support this feature by passing the Sharding strategy by setting it to  "ShardingStrategy.SHARD_GRAD_OP" instead of "ShardingStrategy.FULL_SHARD" to the FSDP wrapper in 2.4 as follows:
+FSDP sharding strategy by default is set to fully shard the model parameters, gradients and optimizer states get sharded across all ranks. (also termed Zero3 sharding).
+In case you are interested to have Zero2 sharding strategy, where only optimizer states and gradients are sharded, FSDP support this feature by passing the Sharding strategy by using  "ShardingStrategy.SHARD_GRAD_OP", instead of "ShardingStrategy.FULL_SHARD" to the FSDP initialization  as follows:

 .. code-block:: python